 Tell us how you began sketching and your journey till today.

 I started sketching on a regular basis right after my daughter was born.
 I used to look at her in absolute wonder and draw one sketch of her almost every day.
 As she grew up, the sketches became more and more interesting.
 It progressed from her rolling to walking, to playing, and even other silly small things like potty training!
 It was my way of capturing her moments.
 I still have hundreds of them, and some of them are framed all throughout my house.

 Live sketching and watercolours, in particular, I have been doing since college (1995) as solace from my busy engineering work.
 I was inspired by the Milind Mulick & Ian Sidaway books.
 I recall buying the book by Gaby Campanario (best known for the weekly column ‘Seattle Sketcher’ – founder of the Urban Sketcher) and sketching inside the book.
 It was just so absorbing and I loved the idea.
 I also further learned about the Pune Chapter, led by Ar.
 Sanjeev Joshi.

 Unfortunately, I lost touch with it for about 7-10 years, when I started to focus on my career in engineering.
 Thankfully, I found my way back to my passion 3 years ago and in the last 2 years, I decided to start actively carving out a few hours in the week for some me-time and work on my paintings.
 I guess a firm resolve is all you need to get things rolling!

 How do you pick your subjects?

-Some of my favourite subjects are a combination of natural elements (trees, shrubs, various greenery, flowers, branches and more), some architecture and people to add to the drama.
+Some of my favorite subjects are a combination of natural elements (trees, shrubs, various greenery, flowers, branches, and more), some architecture, and people to add to the drama.
 In reality, I never decide beforehand what I want to sketch even though it’s a location I have visited before.
-I let the day, the mood and the ambiance guide me.
+I let the day, the mood, and the ambiance guide me.